p2js/dschook/readme.md

 ## Currently unsupported

+PRs welcome!
-Uploading attachments and/or files.
-You're welcome to open a PR for it if you'd like.
+- Uploading attachments and/or files
+- Editing and deleting uploaded webhooks